 Solving Systems of Equations by Graphing

-A system of equations is just two or more equations that you're trying to solve at the same time.
-For a system of two linear equations, you're looking for a point that satisfies both equations—a point that makes both equations true.
+A system of equations is two or more equations that need to be solved at the same time.
+For a system of two linear equations, you're looking for a point that satisfies both equations — a point that makes both equations true.

 Graphically, this means finding where the two lines intersect.
 The intersection point's coordinates are the solution to the system.